mpicbg-csbd/unet-smfish-seg/notes/notes.md

 IGNORE THIS PROBLEM.
 Just use tensorflow and python3!

 # The test score after the re-factor isn't as good as it was pre-refactor.
-Even though the train score is good.
+Even though the train score is good!!

 Don't worry about recreating old stuff.
 Your new stuff will be better, after a little work, which you have to put in either way!
 You should change the loss function so that the pixel weight is a function of the pixels distance from the membrane.

+Is this true?
+Or just a result of switching from hand-labeled membrane to the output of the cellseg pipeline?

 # I can't see all my data or make the plots I want.